 In a similar vein, another judge in that same year noted: “The honeys we tasted ranged from mild and sweet to herbal and complex to funky and almost fermented.
 Tasting these honeys allowed us to taste the essence of the land and what was growing on it – a true ‘terroir.’”

-The entire judging process is conducted at the final event for this contest held in Asheville, USA.
+The entire judging process for the finals of this contest is conducted at the final event for this contest held in Asheville, USA.
 In 2021, Covid restrictions limited attendance for this event to just 30 people.

-In 2021, nine judges formed the panel to judge the final 30 entries.
+In that year, nine judges formed the panel to judge the final 30 entries to find the World’s Best Tasting Honey.
 The process for judging the final ensures that they operate under ‘blind conditions’:

 - The judging panel is served all thirty honey entry samples.